smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/Any, All, and Some.md

 |  8 | < ANY             |  < MAX                                                      |
 |  9 | >= ANY AND <= ANY |  BETWEEN and the MIN/MAX functions                          |

-I also want to point out the following negation, as DeMorgan's law does apply to <> ANY, which is equivalent to NOT(= ALL).
-The <> ANY can also be determined by restricted cartesian product using a theta-join and the TOP 1 operation.

 ---------------------------------------------------------------

 #### PART 1